manngabani03/WiDS-5.0---Battery-State-Of-Health-Estimation/README.md

 # WiDS-5.0---Battery-State-Of-Health-Estimation
- Each Week has two parts :- Code and Documentation of the Resources used to study and learn the concepts
+ Each Week has code files and a documentation file which includes the learnings from the week and concepts studied